RealSoerensen/XPLAT-MP3-Player/README.md

-# XPlat-MP
+# XPLAT-MP3-Player

-XPlat-MP is a cross-platform music player designed to play music from your favorite music providers.
+XPLAT-MP3-Player is a cross-platform music player designed to play music from your favorite music providers.

 ## Features